Home / Blog / Chrome Tab Limit

 For tabs that are currently open, Chrome's Memory Saver can deactivate inactive tabs when it can.
 Pair that with save-and-close for inactive groups, and Chrome stays usable without pretending there is one magic tab number for every device.

-TabGroup Vault saves tab groups offline and restores them only when needed, so closed groups stop using Chrome memory.
+TabGroup Vault saves tab groups offline and restores them when needed, so closed groups stop using Chrome memory.

 What is the Chrome tab limit?